Probabilistic pure state conversion on the majorization lattice

 \section{Introduction}

 Quantum entanglement has long been recognized as a necessary resource in many quantum information protocols \cite{Horodeckis_QuantumEntanglement_2009,BennettWiesner_CommunicationViaOneAndTwoParticleOperators_1992,BennettEtAl_TeleportingAnUnknownQuantumState_1993} and is often regarded as the paramount quantum resource \cite{ChitambarGour_QuantumResourceTheories_2019}.
 In this context, separable states are defined as resource-free states and local operations supplemented with classical communication (LOCC) are viewed as free operations, that is, operations that map separable states onto separable states (hence, do not create any resource).
-An important aspect of such a resource theory of entanglement concerns the study of the allowed entanglement transformations, \textit{i.e.}, the conversions of entangled states of a system shared between several parties that can be achieved using LOCC only.
-Here, we focus on the case of single-copy transformations between bipartite pure states.
+An important aspect of such a resource theory of entanglement concerns the study of allowed entanglement transformations, \textit{i.e.}, the conversions between entangled states of a system shared between several parties that can be achieved using LOCC only.
+Note that the conversions of bipartite pure states are asymptotically (in the limit of many copies) always allowed with some yield \cite{BennettBernstein_Concentrating_1996}.
+Instead, here, we focus on the case of single-copy transformations between bipartite pure states.
 The most notable result on this subject, due to Nielsen \cite{Nielsen_Conditions_1999}, consists in a simple characterization of deterministic bipartite pure state conversions using LOCC by means of majorization theory.
 A related result, due to Vidal \cite{Vidal_EntanglementOfPureStatesForASingleCopy_1999}, further extends this characterization to probabilistic transformations.

 The theory of majorization allows one to compare probability distributions in terms of intrinsic disorder \cite{MarshallOlkinArnold_Inequalities_2011}.
 Given two probability vectors $\textbf{\textit{p}}$ and $\textbf{\textit{q}}$, we say that $\textbf{\textit{p}}$ is majorized by $\textbf{\textit{q}}$, written $\textbf{\textit{p}} \prec \textbf{\textit{q}}$, if and only if